nightingaleproject/fhir-death/README.md

 - `master`: SMART-on-FHIR app development
 - `no-auth`: app connecting to FHIR server with no autentication (non-SMART)
+- `deploy`: minimal repository, for SMART-on-FHIR app deployment only

 Downloading Submodules for Reference